Magnolia grandiflora: Distribution and habitat

 Southern magnolias are native to the Southeastern United States, from Virginia south to central Florida, and then west to East Texas.
-It is found on the edges of bodies of water and swamps, in association with sweetgum (Liquidambar styraciflua), water oak (Quercus nigra), and black tupelo (Nyssa sylvatica).
-In more sheltered habitats, it grows as a large tree, but can be a low shrub when found on coastal dunes.
+The tree is found on the edges of bodies of water and swamps, in association with sweetgum (Liquidambar styraciflua), water oak (Quercus nigra), and black tupelo (Nyssa sylvatica).
+The range of the southern magnolia is strongly correlated with low minimum temperature.
+In more sheltered habitats, it grows into a large tree, but can be a low shrub when found on coastal dunes.
 It is killed by summer fires, and is missing from habitats that undergo regular burning.

 In Florida, it is found in a number of different ecological areas that are typically shady and have well-draining soils; it is also found in hummocks, along ravines, on slopes, and in wooded floodplains.
 Despite preferring sites with increased moisture, it does not tolerate inundation.
 It grows on sandhills in maritime forests, where it is found growing with live oaks and saw palmetto (Serenoa repens).
 In the eastern United States, it has become an escapee, and has become naturalized in the tidewater area of Virginia and locally in other areas outside of its historically natural range.

+Alongside a number of other magnolias, the southern magnolia has proven capable of surviving the cool winters of the British Isles, though growth is slow due to the lack of heat in summer.
+It was introduced to Great Britain in 1728, and has become a popular ornamental tree in some areas.